-In the world of business, effective management of complex subjects generally requires a team of consultants.
-In real estate, land use, and development, for example, the management team requires legal, marketing, finance, environmental, entitlement, architectural, traffic, community relations, political, geotechnical, civil engineering, sustainability, and construction expertise.
-In all complex matters, whether in business, medicine, engineering, or virtually any other field, it is advisable to have an executive project manager to select and coordinate the activities of each required consultant team member.
-To be maximally effective, litigators should ideally act in the capacity of an executive project manager.
-Unfortunately, few attorneys are capable of evaluating all the necessary diverse areas of expertise involved in complex litigation, or understand which of these areas may be relevant to the issues of a case.
-While specific detailed technical expertise is often clearly called for in litigation, there are often relevant factors upon which the outcome of the case can turn that may not be readily apparent.
+If done right, management of complex subjects general requires a large team of consultants.
+In real estate, land use, and development, for example, the management team includes legal, marketing, finance, environmental, entitlement, architectural, traffic, community relations, political, geotechnical, civil engineering, sustainability, and construction consultants.
+In all complex matters, whether in business, medicine, engineering, or virtually any other field, it is advisable to have an executive project manager to select and coordinate the activities of each required area of expertise.
+In many ways litigators must act in the capacity of executive project manager.
+Unfortunately, few attorneys have the capability to evaluate all the necessary diverse areas of expertise, and to understand which of these areas are relevant to the issues of a case.
+While specific detailed technical expertise is often clearly called for in crafting real property litigation, there are often factors that are not readily apparent upon which the outcome of the case can turn.

-In complex cases, it can be tremendously valuable to have a generalist expert who is familiar with all the disparate aspects of the litigation.
-This expert can assist the attorney as executive manager of the expert witness team.
-Treating litigation like a business project can help identify and piece together elements of a case that are not immediately evident.
-Unfortunately, not all cases have sufficient damages to justify a comprehensive expert team.
-But when the litigation and client can support the cost, there is no better way to help ensure an outcome that reflects all available avenues of analysis.
+In complex cases, it can be tremendously valuable to have a generalist expert who is familiar with all the disparate aspects of the subject of the litigation serve as the executive manager of the expert witness team.
+Essentially treating the litigation as a project can help piece together elements of a case that are not immediately evident.
+Unfortunately, not all cases have sufficient damages to justify a comprehensive expert team, but when the litigation and client can support the cost there is no better way to help ensure an outcome that reflects all available avenues of analysis.
 The following case study will illustrate how valuable expanded involvement by an expert can be to a case.

-Philip Simmons is a real estate and land use attorney, as well as being an expert witness and real estate development consultant.
-Philip offers over 30 years experience managing major real estate developments and development organizations - including serving as Vice President of Development for Archstone-Smith, and Division President for John Laing Homes.
+Philip Simmons is a real estate and land use attorney and licensed California real estate broker, as well as being an expert witness and real estate development consultant.
+Philip offers over 30 years of experience managing major real estate developments and development organizations - including serving as Vice President of Watt Industries and Archstone-Smith, and Division President for John Laing Homes.
 His unique combination of executive management, legal, and brokerage skills gives him broad expertise in land use, acquisition, entitlement, development, contracts, syndications, finance, marketing and disposition.
 His clear and thoughtful analysis and communication style has contributed to the successful outcome of numerous cases.

 ©Copyright - All Rights Reserved